hamzehkhazaei/EECS2011-Project-StarterKit/README.md

-# EECS2011A Fundamentals of Data Structures: Project Starter Kit
+# EECS2011A-Fundamentals of Data Structures: Project Starter Kit
 This repository provides the starter kit for the EECS2011A course project.

 You will create a Java package named ``eecs2011.project``.
 The [Solution.java](/src/eecs2011/project/Solution.java)